EmilHvitfeldt/smltar/docs/index.md

 We are so thankful for the contributions, help, and perspectives of people who have supported us in this project.
 There are several we would like to thank in particular.

-We would like to thank Max Kuhn and Davis Vaughan for their investment in the **tidymodels** packages, David Robinson for his collaboration on the **tidytext** package, Yihui Xie for his work on **knitr**, **bookdown**, and the R Markdown ecosystem, and Desirée De Leon for the site design for this online work.
+We would like to thank Max Kuhn and Davis Vaughan for their investment in the **tidymodels** packages, David Robinson for his collaboration on the **tidytext** package, and Yihui Xie for his work on **knitr**, **bookdown**, and the R Markdown ecosystem.
+Thank you to Desirée De Leon for the site design of the online work and to Sarah Lin for the expert creation of the published work's index.
 We would also like to thank Carol Haney, Kasia Kulma, David Mimno, Kanishka Misra, and an additional anonymous technical reviewer for their detailed, insightful feedback that substantively improved this book, as well as our editor John Kimmel for his perspective and guidance during the process of writing and publishing.